 On the first day of our winter holiday holiday we flew to Calgary.
 It’s always strange visiting the cold again.
-In a few more years I’ll have spent half my life in California, and I still think I’ve got some of that midwestern ice in my blood.
+In a few more years I’ll have spent half my life in California, and I still like to think I’ve got some of that midwestern ice in my blood.
 Then I visit a place with ice and I turn into a shivering mess.

 We broke through the clouds after dark in Alberta, approaching a landscape that looked built into another layer of white fluffy cloud.
 A blanket of white with a cluster of orange stars loomed, more snow falling.
 I wondered if this was the right idea.
 Could I relax driving around on ice?
 Maybe it wasn’t about relaxing, maybe this trip was about the kind of adventure you don’t find in Hawaii (and definitely don’t find at the office from 7 to 5).